 The MALESTROM looks at some of the most terrifying scenes in horror film history

 Over here at The MALESTROM we are verifiable fans of horror, in fact we love nothing more than closing the curtains and scaring the living daylights out of ourselves.
-Often in times during a miss-spent youth we would seek out the worst and most talked about scares on the market, even persuading elderly relatives on a trip to Blockbuster that it really was okay for an eleven year old to watch ‘Henry: Portrait of a Serial Killer’.
+Often in times during a miss-spent youth we would seek out the worst and most talked about scares on the market, even persuading elderly relatives on a trip to Blockbuster (remember that place?) that it really was okay for an eleven year old to watch ‘Henry: Portrait of a Serial Killer’.
 Of course this wasn’t the case and indeed we spent many a sleepless night regretting our bold and brave approach to Friday night viewing.

 Blair Witch Project – It was way back in 1999 when The Blair Witch Project caused mayhem in cinemas the world over.
 The handheld, nauseating, home video original that sparked to this day a raft of found footage impersonators.
 There’s plenty of scares throughout but this culminating scene is pretty darn disturbing, especially when you’ve spent the previous 80 minutes hanging off the edge of your seat.